A Championship: History

 In 2009 at the League of Ireland clubs' annual convention, Dundalk called for the A Championship to be scrapped, arguing that it was putting an unwelcome financial burden on participating clubs.
 At the same convention Waterford United proposed that it should be optional rather than compulsory for senior sides to field a reserve team in the league.
 Drogheda United raised concerns about the "unacceptable level" of refereeing.
-According to a report in the Irish Independent one club, short of two players for an away match, paid two locals to make up their team while a number of fixtures were postponed because clubs di not have enough players.
+According to a report in the Irish Independent one club, short of two players for an away match, paid two locals to make up their team while a number of fixtures were postponed because clubs did not have enough players.

 Following the conclusion of the 2011 season, the A Championship was absorbed into the League of Ireland U19 Division.
 Cobh Ramblers and Tralee Dynamos both unsuccessfully applied to join the 2012 League of Ireland First Division.
 Ramblers did however join the First Division in 2013 and Dynamos, together with Fanad United, joined the U19 Division.
 In 2013 Shamrock Rovers entered their reserve team in the First Division.